ArturVaskovets/Pysible/README.md

 ## Pysible

-Pysible is a simple .yaml generator for Ansible projects.
+Pysible is a simple playbook generator for Ansible projects.

 Inspired by [Phansible](http://phansible.com)